The 50 best restaurants in London

 Strand - 180 Strand, Temple, London WC2R 1EA

-This two-Michelin-starred and World's 50 Best restaurant by Iré Hassan-Odukale and Chef Jeremy Chan has settled into its new-ish Strand location and become bigger than ever.
+This two-Michelin-starred and World's 50 Best restaurant by Iré Hassan-Odukale and Chef Jeremy Chan is one of those London restaurants that attracts food tourists from across the globe.
 Expect a mix of seasonal British ingredients with a West African-inspired menu, creating something unique in London in the process.
-It's now a tasting menu-only affair, which will change regularly (although classics like their amazing jollof rice should make an appearance).
+It's now a tasting menu-only affair , which is punchily priced, but changes regularly (although classics like their amazing smoked jollof rice should make an appearance).

 More about Ikoyi